-I’ll be riding the Tour des Trees again this year and hopefully (health permitting) for many years to come, and I plan to stay engaged with and supportive of the amazing global network of tree care researchers and practitioners who have taught me so much during my time at TREE Fund and have been so generous and welcoming to me over the past four years.
+I plan to stay engaged with and supportive of the amazing global network of folks who have taught me so much and been so generous and welcoming to me over the years.
 I had a robust freelance writing practice earlier in my career, and I plan to get back to that in the years ahead, so if you ever need a hired pen, we should talk.
 I’ve also got some book-length manuscripts that have been begging for my time and attention, so I’ll be glad to return to those personal projects soon.

-I have a few more of these columns ahead before I step aside from my current role, so for this month, I want to close simply by expressing my deepest gratitude to you all.
+I want to close simply by expressing my deepest gratitude to anyone and everyone who shaped my nonprofit career in years both distant and recent.
 I am proud to have supported your collective success in my own small ways.
-Your work, your gifts, and your faith in the crucial importance of urban and community forests truly move me.
+Your work, your gifts, and your faith in the organizations I have led inspires me.
 Thank you!

 2 thoughts on “Move On . . .”